mobodev/payment/README.md

 ## Installation <a name="installation"></a>
 * Clone this repository
-* Upload it to your hosting service
+* Upload it to your server

 ## Contributing <a name="contribute"></a>
 * Do you have a new feature in mind?